 For information regarding how to obtain the script, contact me at .
 I deliver the script via e-mail as a PDF file, and the optional pre-recorded music cues can downloaded as MP3 files.

-A Christmas Carol is Tony Palermo's very faithful adaptation of Charles Dickens’ classic story of Christmas, memory, and redemption.
+'A Christmas Carol' is Tony "Sparx" Palermo's very faithful adaptation of Charles Dickens’ classic story of Christmas, memory, and redemption.
 The dialogue is verbatim Dickens, but condensed and arranged to bring forward Dickens' themes of charity and goodwill toward men.
 This shortened version includes the famous scenes of the Charity Seekers, Marley’s Ghost, the three Spirits, Fezziwig's Ball, Belle, the Cratchit family, the graveyard, the prize turkey and Scrooge's final surprise for Bob Cratchit.
-However, it omits several scenes entirely; no teenage Scrooge and his sister Fan, neither of Nephew Fred’s parties, no mention of the Children—Ignorance & Want, no Rag & Bone shop, and no mocking businessmen.
+However, it omits several scenes entirely NO teenage Scrooge and his sister Fan, neither of Nephew Fred’s parties, no mention of the Children—Ignorance & Want, no Rag & Bone shop, and no mocking businessmen.
 In 30 minutes, the story still holds up as an emotional experience.
 This version also employs (optional) music but doesn’t require any sound effects.
 Instead, they are described by the narrator, the way Dickens’ handled them in his original story.

 Here's a downloadable MP3 clip of a famous scene, with one actor doing all the voices--accompanied by music and sound effects:

 Detailed information about how I've approached this adaptation.
 While the notes are intended for full-cast productions, I suggest solo narrators read over them to understand the themes running through the story.